furixturi/frontend-2023/setup-note.md

 #### Alert component

-Use the childern prop which can be a ReactNode so that the enclosed html tags can be passed in and rendered in the component.
+- Use the childern prop so we can pass in html markup
+- How to define a struct kind of prop with "|"

 ### Form validation